DempseyBlum/tinnitus/src/pages/home/index.md

     People wishing to contact the TAV, or require tinnitus advice or counselling, should contact the TAV by phone on: 0427 849 885, 0423 203 296, or 03 9755 2238"

     dvdTitle: DVD – The 4 Keys to Successful Tinnitus Management
     dvdDescription:  "If you want to learn how to manage your tinnitus, this DVD is essential viewing.
-Here is what experts in the field of tinnitus management have said about this DVD.
+Here is what experts in the field of tinnitus management have said about this DVD."

-    "With this DVD we now have a face to put on the mastery of intrusive tinnitus, the calm, knowledgeable, and reassuring face of Ross McKeown.
-And not only do we have a face, we have a pathway to get from the misery to mastery – The 4 Keys."
-    Stephen M. Nagler, M.D., F.A.C.S.
-Atlanta, Georgia, USA

-    "Ross’s remarkable ability to weave personal experience with the latest scientific views is a real strength of the DVD.
-I will be delighted to recommend this DVD to my patients."

-    Laurence McKenna, B.Sc.
-M. Clin.Psych.
-Ph.D.
-Post Grad.
-Dip.
-Cognitive Therapy Head of Clinical Psychology in Adult Audiology Royal Throat Nose and Ear Hospital, London"

 sidebar: